cidgoh/ffp_phylogeny/README.md

 The original command line ffp-phylogeny code is at http://ffp-phylogeny.sourceforge.net/ .
 This tool uses Aaron Petkau's modified version: https://github.com/apetkau/ffp-3.19-custom .
 Aaron has quite a good writeup of the technique as well at https://github.com/apetkau/microbial-informatics-2014/tree/master/labs/ffp-phylogeny .

+**Installation Note** : Your Galaxy server will need the groff package to be installed on it first (to generate ffp-phylogeny man pages).
+A cryptic error will occur if it isn't: "troff: fatal error: can't find macro file s".
+This is different from the "groff-base" package.

 This Galaxy tool prepares a mini-pipeline consisting of **[ffpry | ffpaa | ffptxt] > [ ffpfilt | ffpcol > ffprwn] > ffpjsd > ffptree**  .
 The last step is optional - by deselecting the "Generate Tree Phylogeny" checkbox, the tool will output a distance matrix rather than a Newick (.nhx) formatted tree file.

 Each sequence or text file has a profile containing tallies of each feature found.
 A feature is a string of valid characters of given length.